What does a Consulting Utility Forester do?

 Responsibilities:

-- Develop and implement forest management plans that align with utility needs and environmental regulations.
+- Develop and implement forest management plans that balance utility needs with environmental conservation objectives.

 Qualifications

-- Bachelor's degree in Forestry, Environmental Science, or a related field.
+- Bachelor's degree in Forestry, Environmental Science, Natural Resource Management, or a related field.
+A Master's degree is preferred.

-- Minimum of 5 years of experience in forestry management, with a focus on utility operations.
+- Minimum of 5 years of experience in utility forestry, forest management, or a related consulting role.

 Is becoming a Consulting Utility Forester a good career path?